rechargeable hearing aids

 Patients may find this model disadvantageous if they are in a situation where they’ve forgotten or misplaced their charger, as a regular hearing aid battery cannot be used as a temporary replacement.
 In a metropolitan area, a replacement charger could be purchased at a hearing aid clinic for a cost; however, if patients find themselves in remote areas, purchasing a replacement charger may be more difficult due to reduced amount of hearing aid dispensaries.

 If you have more questions about rechargeable hearing aids, feel free to call or email The Hearing Room.
-We have two hearing clinics located in Oshawa and one hearing clinic located in Stouffville to help serve you better.
+We have three hearing clinics located in Oshawa and one hearing clinic located in Stouffville to help serve you better.
 We hope to hear from you soon!